hanabi/hanabi.github.io/README.md

 * *Trash Bluffs* are a good tool to get a card played that is sitting behind other annoying cards.
 * For example, in a 3-player game where all of the 1's are played already EXCEPT for red 1:
   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
-This card is a green 1, so Cathy will assume that it is a red 1.
+This card is a blue 1, so Cathy will assume that it is a red 1.
-  * Bob blind-plays his *Finesse Position* card, and it is a playable red 1.
+  * Bob blind-plays his *Finesse Position* card, and it is a playable blue 2.
+  * Cathy now knows that her 1 must not be red 1, or else Bob would not have blind-played anything.
+The 1 must be some other trash card.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Seat*.
 * If multiple cards are clued that cause a *Trash Bluff*, it means that ALL of the cards are trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.

 ### The Trash Finesse (Strong Form)

+* In a *Finesse*, we would say that the clue "matches" the blind-play.
+For example, a blue clue on a blue 2 matches a blind-play of blue 1.
+Or, a number 2 clue on blue 2 matches a blind-play of blue 1.
+* In a *Bluff*, we would say that the clue does not "match" the blind-play.
+For example, a blue clue on a blue 2 does not match a blind-play of a red 1.
+Or, a number 2 clue on a blue 2 does not match the blind-play of a red 2.
+* In the *Trash Bluff* example above, a blue 1 is used to *Trash Bluff* a blue 2.
+Similar to a *Bluff*, we would say this number 1 clue does not match the blind-play of a blue 2.
+* What is the *Trash Bluff* instead got a red 1 to blind-play?
+In this context, the red 1 would actually "match" the number 1 clue.
+Another way of saying this is that by cluing the trash 1 with a number 1 clue, the clue giver is saying that they SEE a matching 1 that is good.
-* It is possible to perform a *Trash Bluff* outside of *Bluff Seat* if there is only one possibility for the useless card to be.
-When this is done, it promises that someone has that specific card, so it is a *Trash Finesse* rather than a *Trash Bluff*.
+* Thus, it is possible to perform a a *Trash Bluff* outside of *Bluff Seat* if the "matching" card is on someone's *Finesse Position*.
+When this is done, it promises that someone has that specific card, so we call it a *Trash Finesse* rather than a *Trash Bluff*.
 * For example, in a 4-player game:
   * All the 1's are played on the stacks except for red 1.
   * Alice clues number 1 to Donald, which touches a blue 1.
 To Donald, this will look like it is a red 1.
   * At first glance, Bob might think this is a *Trash Bluff*, causing him to blind-play his *Finesse Position* card as either red 1 or some other currently-playable card.
   * However, Bob also sees that Cathy has a red 1 on her *Finesse Position*.
-Thus, Alice's clue was a *Trash Finesse* instead of a *Trash Bluff*, since it is promises exactly red 1 (which is the only non-trash 1).
+Thus, Alice's clue was a *Trash Finesse* instead of a *Trash Bluff*, since it is promises a playable 1.
   * Thus, Bob discards.
   * Cathy blind-plays her *Finesse Position* card and it is red 1.
   * Donald discards his known-trash 1.
-* It is also possible to perform a *Double Trash Finesse*.
-By touching a useless 1 with TWO 1's remaining, it means that the cluer sees BOTH of the 1's, so this can cause two separate people to blind-play their *Finesse Position* card (or one player to blind-play twice).
-Note that a *Double Trash Finesse* cannot be done in *Bluff Seat*, or it will look like a normal *Trash Bluff*.
+* *Double Trash Finesses* are explicitly disallowed.
+Thus, it is possible to perform a *Trash Finesse* in a situation like this:
+  * All the 1's are played on the stacks except for red 1 and blue 1.
+  * Alice clues number 1 to Donald, which touches two green 1's on slot 1 and 2.
+To Donald, this will look like it is both the red 1 and the blue 1.
+  * Like in the previous example, Bob sees that Cathy has a red 1 on her *Finesse Position*.
+  * At first glance, Bob might think that Alice is promising both red 1 and blue 1, which would mean that he would need to blind-play the blue 1.
+  * However, a *Trash Finesse* only promises at least one matching card, and since he sees that Cathy has a matching card, then that is good enough.
+Thus, Bob discards.
+  * Cathy blind-plays her *Finesse Position* card and it is red 1.
+  * Donald knows that the focus of the clue (slot 1) is certainly trash, since that caused Cathy to blind play.
+  * Furthermore, Donald knows that his slot 2 card is also trash, because all the cards touched in a *Trash Bluff* or *Trash Finesse* are guaranteed to be trash.

 ### The Trash Finesse (Weak Form)